-Truck drivers have been hard pressed during the COVID-19 pandemic in satisfying the increased demands for various products and goods.
-Unfortunately, the increased need is coming at a time when there is a shortage of drivers and an increased risk for truck accidents.
-To lure in truck drivers, fleet providers are adding safety features to semi-trucks, tractor trailers, and other big rigs.
+Truck drivers have been hard-pressed during the COVID-19 pandemic to satisfy the increased demands for various products and goods.
+Unfortunately, the increased need is coming at a time when there is a shortage of drivers and an increased risk of truck accidents.
+To lure in truck drivers, fleet providers are adding safety features to semi-trucks, tractor-trailers, and other big rigs.
 These work to make the job easier and help prevent truck accidents, reducing potential liability for drivers and the companies they work for.

 Reducing Truck Accident Risks